 About the Crista Dahl Media Library & Archive

 The Crista Dahl Media Library & Archive (CDMLA) houses Western Canada’s foremost repository of videotapes by artists and independent producers.
-Spanning over 40 years of production, its over 6000 video titles reflect the rich history of video art in Canada and abroad.
-The collection also includes related books, periodicals, directories, photographs, audio tapes, special collections, extensive equipment archive, producers’ documentation, and the records of the VIVO Media Arts Centre, documenting its activities since its 1973 incorporation as the Satellite Video Exchange Society.
+Spanning over 40 years of production, its over 7300 media titles (video, film, audio- analog and born-digital) reflect the rich history of video art and more in Canada and abroad.
+The collection also includes related books, periodicals, directories, photographs, special collections, legacy equipment, media artists and activists files, and the records of the VIVO Media Arts Centre, documenting its activities since its 1973 incorporation as the Satellite Video Exchange Society.
 While the primary focus is on Canadian artists, artists and video centres from around the world are well represented.

-1973: Incorporation of the legal entity and non-profit, the Satellite Video Exchange Society
+1973: Incorporation of the the Satellite Video Exchange Society

-1973: Video Inn opens at 261 Powell Street in a rooming house in the Downtown East Side
+1973: Video Inn opens at 261 Powell Street in Vancouver’s Downtown East Side

 1979: Video Out Distribution is begun as a division of SVES

 1987: Move to 1160 Hamilton Street in Yaletown warehouse district

 1987: Change of name to Video In reflecting its change of location